-1. If a parent wishes to complain about the provision or the policy, they should in the first instance raise it with the Head of School, who will try to resolve the situation.
+1. If a parent wishes to complain about the provision or the policy, they should in the first instance raise it with the Headteacher, who will try to resolve the situation.

-2. If the issues cannot be resolved within 10 working days, the parent can submit a formal complaint to the Head of School in writing or any other accessible format.
-The Head of School will reply within 10 working days.
+2. If the issue cannot be resolved within 10 working days, the parent can submit a formal complaint to the Headteacher in writing or any other accessible format.
+The Headteacher will reply within 10 working days.

-3. Any issues that remain unresolved at this stage will be heard by the Board of Trustees and managed according to the school's Complaints Procedure.
-This is available, on request from the school office.
+3. Any issues that remain unresolved at this stage will be heard by the Board of Trustees and managed according to the school's complaints procedure.
+This is available on request from the school office.